hauntsaninja/pyp/README.md

 - Some of them have specialised support for things like JSON input or running shell commands.
 - Some of them expose the input in interesting ways with custom line / file / stream objects.
 - Some of them have more advanced options for error handling.
+- None of them have powerful configuration like pyp.
 - None of them have anything like `--explain`.

 For whatever it's worth, I've listed these projects in approximate order of my personal preference.